drnlm/Sutekh-Web/README.md

 Configuration:
 --------------

-You can specify a config file to load by setting the 'SUTEKH_WEB_CONFIG' enviroment variable to point to the correct file.
+You can specify a config file to load by setting the `SUTEKH_WEB_CONFIG` enviroment variable to point to the correct file.

 Supporting icons: